Spacial/awesome-csirt/README.md

 - [NFIQ2](https://github.com/usnistgov/NFIQ2): Biometric fingerprint image quality assessment tool.
 - [Beta](https://github.com/DidierStevens/Beta): Beta versions of Didier Stevens's software
 - [MaxMind ASN Importer](https://github.com/CiscoSE/MaxmindAsnImporter): This is a script to import MaxMind ASN data into Tags (Host Groups) within Stealthwatch Enterprise, allowing for more granular tuning and identification of network flows.
+- [SubSeven is Back](https://www.sub7crew.org/): The legendary SubSeven returns with a fan-made version that delivers a retro remote control experience with no loss of functionality and no external dependencies required.

 ### Note-taking